LashawnFofung/Super-Heroes-Analysis-Project/Results/Advanced Queries.md

 <b>Question:How can individual superheroes be categorized by their eye color into 'Normal,' 'Scary,' or 'Other' groups?</b>

 <br>
 This section presents a data exploration exercise focused on classifying superheroes based on their eye color.
-Utilizing SQL's CASE statement, we've implemented conditional logic to group various eye colors into distinct, predefined categories.
+Utilizing SQL's CASE statement, I implemented conditional logic to group various eye colors into distinct, predefined categories.
 This analysis aims to provide a quick, intuitive understanding of superhero aesthetics beyond just their specific eye color.

 <br>